commercetools/merchant-center-application-kit/website/README.md

 ## Getting started

-To start the website in development mode, execute `yarn start`.
+To start the website in development mode, execute `pnpm start`.

 Please refer to the [Gatsby theme documentation](https://github.com/commercetools/commercetools-docs-kit) to how the website is configured and to work with it.